19 Ways To Make Old Speakers Sound Better

 Try to opt for copper wires rather than those made of aluminum as they’ll be immune to things like oxidation which do have an effect.

 3).
-Keep Your Cables Off The Floor
+Don’t Put Your Cables On The Ground

 One thing that is definitive however is that messy speaker wires can make for an unsightly looking home theater.